Pediatric Heel Pain

 The right precautions can be taken to lessen the development of heel pain in children.
 Avoiding child obesity, wearing the correct shoes for sports and activities, limiting the amount of strenuous exercise a child participates in and avoid activity beyond the limits of the child’s abilities.

 Heel pain relief may be achieved in a variety of treatment options in which your podiatrist may suggest.
 These options change according to the severity of the heel pain.
 If the foot and heel pain is mild the child may just need to reduce activity, use shoe inserts or wear more comfortable shoes.
 If the pain in heel is moderate certain anti-inflammatory drugs may be suggested along with physical therapy to promote healing in inflamed tissues or certain orthotic devices to help support the foot correctly.In severe cases of heel pain immobilization of the area may be necessary, this includes crutches or a cast to ensure the healing of the affected heel and to avoid placing any weight on the affected foot.
 When immobilization is used often times it is followed up with physical therapy or the use of an orthotic device.
 Although surgery is seldom needed, there are cases in which the lengthening of the tendon is required to correct the issues causing pain in heel of foot.

 Let Us Help You

 With his expertise in foot care, Dr. Mechanik can help you manage your child’s foot pains and monitor them for any future problems that may occur.
-He and his family are natives of the Denver area.
-You can schedule an appointment by calling our office at 303-333-3383.
+Dr. Mechanik warmly extends his services to parents and their children suffering from foot and or ankle conditions.
+Please call schedule an appointment by calling our office at 303-333-3383.